-Sign up for either VyprVPN plan and although you'll be asked for your payment details, the company won't bill you for three days.
-Cancel before the time is up and you won't be charged anything, so this is effectively a short free trial.
+Sign up and although you'll be asked for your payment details, the company won't bill you for three days.
+Cancel from your web console before the time is up and you won't be charged anything, so this is effectively a short free trial.
 (When we cancelled, we were offered '50% off a monthly plan'.
 We don't know how common that offer is, but if you're planning to sign up anyway, try cancelling before you do so, and see what happens).

-Many VPNs redirect your DNS traffic to third-party services, leaving you potentially vulnerable to 'man-in-the-middle' attacks, DNS filtering and other snooping strategies.
-VyprVPN, like ExpressVPN and a few others, protects your privacy by using its own encrypted zero-knowledge DNS service.
+VyprVPN offers a more conventional and reliable privacy feature in its own encrypted zero-knowledge DNS service, a handy way to avoid 'man-in-the-middle' attacks, DNS filtering and other snooping strategies.
 Works for us, although if you're less happy with the idea, the apps also allow you to switch to a third-party service.

 Individual clients have their own privacy-protecting technologies, too, including options to defend against DNS leaks and bundled kill switches to reduce the chance of data leaks if the VPN connection drops.
 Check out the evaluations of the individual apps later in this review for more details.